Michelangelo's Sistine Chapel masterpieces frame papal vote

-VATICAN CITY (Reuters) - Cardinals voting to elect a new pope this week will take inspiration from some of the world’s greatest and most famous works of art in the 500-year-old Sistine Chapel.
+VATICAN CITY, March 12 (Reuters) - Cardinals voting to elect a new pope this week will take inspiration from some of the world’s greatest and most famous works of art in the 500-year-old Sistine Chapel.

 Shut off from the outside world, the 115 cardinals will cast their ballots in a chapel which has Michelangelo’s soaring Last Judgment on one wall, and his depiction of the hand of God giving life to Adam above them.